Mitigating the Influence of Distractor Tasks in LMs with Prior-Aware Decoding: Related Work

-\textbf{Steering Language Models.} Improving instruction-following is a special case of the more general research direction of controlling the behaviour of LMs.
-There are various techniques that have been proposed for it, such as fine-tuning on datasets exhibiting the desired behaviour \citep{dai2015semi} or reinforcement learning from human feedback \citep{ziegler2019fine}.
-Recently, \citet{turner2023activation} proposed `activation addition' for steering the behaviour of LMs without optimisation.
-For example, they bias the model towards affectionate outputs for a given prompt by adding activations at a certain layer from the same model when it was run on the prompt `\texttt{love}'.
-Like our approach, it works at inference time by combining the results of a model run on specifically selected prompts.

 \textbf{Surface Form Competition and DC-PMI.} \citet{holtzman_surface_2021} coin `surface form competition' as a phenomenon where different tokens representing the same concept compete for probability.
 For instance, the terms “computer” and “PC” represent the same concept but are different surface forms.
 Since the probability mass is finite, this competition lowers the probability of the correct answer.
-Domain Conditional Pointwise Mutual Information (DC-PMI) addresses this issue by reweighing each option according to its likelihood within the context of a specific task.
+Domain Conditional Pointwise Mutual Information (DC-PMI) addresses this issue by reweighing each option according to its likelihood within the context of a specific task, calculated by sampling from a subset of the prompt.
 This approach yields gains in zero-shot performance for a variety of GPT-2 and GPT-3 models on a selection of multiple-choice datasets.
 Our work applies a similar kind of technique - reweighing based on likelihood - but we do so to address a different set of tasks, including those which exhibit inverse scaling.

+\textbf{Contrastive Inference Methods.} Contrastive Inference methods steer language models towards desired outputs by taking multiple samples across different settings and favouring outputs which are comparatively more likely in one sample than in another.
+The original implementation in \citet{li-etal-2023-contrastive} takes output distributions using the same prompt in two models, one smaller and one larger.
+It then contrasts the logits from the two models, selecting the token with the largest difference between the original ($L_O$) and smaller model ($L_S$), i.e. $\max_{t\in T'}(L_O(t)-L_S(t))$, limited to a subset $T'$ of top tokens to mitigate noise in low-likelihood tokens.

+Our approach is most similar to the subsequent techniques introduced in \citet{shi2024trusting} and \citet{malkin2022coherence}, which apply contrastive decoding to pairs of shorter and longer prompts, using the same formula we apply. \citet{malkin2022coherence} contrasts the full prompt against only the text generated so far to increase long-range semantic coherence, finding improvement in generic language understanding and knowledge retrieval tasks. \citet{shi2024trusting} uses an equivalent formula to handle conflicts between prior knowledge and information in the context.
+They also interpret the combination as a product-of-experts.

+Compared to these works, ours frames the language model itself as a product-of-experts that must select between specific competing tasks, some of which are unwanted distractors, and the resulting manipulation of logits as a reweighing of the experts.
+Furthermore, while \citet{malkin2022coherence} and \citet{shi2024trusting} focus on models failing to account for knowledge and facts, we emphasise how they can include even extremely semantically simple patterns like sequences of numbers.
+We also draw the connection to inverse scaling.